Consistency, efficiency and robustness of conditional disparity methods: Bandwidth selection, bootstrapping, bias correction and inference

 \subsection{Bootstrapping}

 We have two aims in bootstrapping: bias correction and inference.
-Nominally, we can base inference on the asymptotic normality results established in Theorem \ref{general.efficiency} using the inverse of the Fisher Information as the variance for the estimated parameters.
+Nominally, we can base inference on the asymptotic normality results established in Theorem~\ref{generalefficiency} using the inverse of the Fisher information as the variance for the estimated parameters.
 However, the coverage probabilities of confidence intervals based on these results will be poor due to the non-negligible bias in the theorem; it will also not provide correct coverage when the assumed parametric model is incorrect.

 As an alternative, we propose a bootstrap based on the estimated non-parametric conditional densities.
-That is, to create each bootstrap sample, we simulate a new response $Y^*_i$ from $\brevefn(\cdot|X_{i1},X_{i2})$ for $i = 1,\ldots,n$ and use these to re-estimate parameters $\hat{\theta}$.
-For continuous $Y_{i1}$, simulating from this density can be achieved by choosing $Y_{j1}$ with weights $K( [X_i- X_j]/\cnxgb )$ and then simulating from the density $c_{ny}^{-dy} K( (y-Y_i)/c_{ny})$.
+That is, to create each bootstrap sample, we simulate a new response $Y^*_i$ from $\breve{f}_n(\cdot |X_{i1},X_{i2})$ for $i = 1,\ldots,n$ and use these to re-estimate parameters $\hat{\theta}$.
+For continuous $Y_{i1}$, simulating from this density can be achieved by choosing $Y_{j1}$ with weights $K( [X_i- X_j]/\cnxgb)$ and then simulating from the density $c_{ny}^{-\mathrm{d}y} K( (y-Y_i)/c_{ny})$.
 For discrete $Y_{i2}$, simulating from the non-parametric multinomial model is straightforward.

-In the simulation experiments below, we examine a number of different choices of $\xmb$ and $\xgb$ and each is bootstrapped separately.
+In the simulation experiments below, we examine a number of different choices of $x^{\bar{m}}$ and $x^{\bar{g}}$ and each is bootstrapped separately.
 For maximum likelihood and other robust estimators, we employ a residual bootstrap for continuous responses and a parametric bootstrap for discrete responses.

-We also examine a hybrid method proposed in \citet{HookerVidyashankar13} in which we replace $\hatmnh$ with a parametric regression model $m(x,\theta)$.
+We also examine a hybrid method proposed in Hooker and Vidyashankar \cite{HookerVidyashankar13} in which we replace $\hatmnh$ with a parametric regression model $m(x,\theta)$.
 We then minimize the disparity between the estimated density of residuals (which varies with parameters) and a parametric residual density.
 Specifically, we set